Nationals (Glee): Plot

 The New Directions glee club is in Chicago for the national show choir competition, but Mercedes (Amber Riley) is sick in her hotel bed with a bad fever and stomach pains, possibly due to food poisoning.
 Will (Matthew Morrison) drafts Quinn (Dianna Agron) and Tina (Jenna Ushkowitz) into the Troubletones number to add vocal heft with Mercedes sidelined, and Sue (Jane Lynch) starts medical measures to restore her to health.
 During final rehearsals, fights break out among the New Directions members, but are easily resolved because the intensity of their focus is on winning.

-On the day of the show, Rachel (Lea Michele) is accosted by Jesse St. James (Jonathan Groff), her former boyfriend and current director of rival show choir Vocal Adrenaline.
+On the day of the show, Rachel (Lea Michele) is accosted by Jesse St. James (Jonathan Groff), her ex-boyfriend and current director of rival show choir Vocal Adrenaline.
 Jesse tries to hurt her confidence by bringing up her failed NYADA audition before Carmen Tibideaux (Whoopi Goldberg), but she realizes his intent and that his own uncertainty is showing.

 The Nationals judges are introduced: Lindsay Lohan, Perez Hilton, and Chicago alderman Martin Fong (Rex Lee).
 New Directions is the first group to compete, and Mercedes arrives just in time to go on stage with the group, healthy again thanks to Sue.
 The Troubletones lead off with "The Edge of Glory".
 Rachel then performs "It's All Coming Back to Me Now".
 Carmen arrives during the number, for which Rachel receives a standing ovation.
 The finale is "Paradise by the Dashboard Light", which also brings the audience to its feet, and gets an approving whistle from Carmen.
 Later, in the lobby, Jesse approaches Carmen and recommends Rachel for NYADA.

 Mercedes and Kurt go to the Vocal Adrenaline dressing room to wish lead singer Wade "Unique" Adams (Alex Newell) good luck, but he tells them that he has chosen not to perform because he can no longer take the pressure of his new celebrity status.
 Kurt suggests that Unique, Wade's transgender alter ego, might be able to handle what Wade is unable to, and the teen starts to get ready.
 On stage, Unique and Vocal Adrenaline perform "Starships" and "Pinball Wizard".
 The judges name Unique the Nationals MVP, but they award the Nationals trophy to New Directions, with Vocal Adrenaline in second place.

 Back at McKinley, the glee club members are treated as heroes by the school.
 Sue is restored as sole coach of the Cheerios, displacing co-coach Roz Washington (NeNe Leakes).
 At their apartment, Emma (Jayma Mays) and Will have sex for the first time.
 Principal Figgins (Iqbal Theba) arranges with Finn and Rachel for New Directions to perform the next night at the Teacher of the Year ceremony, which is won by Will.
 The group congratulates Will and performs "We Are the Champions".